AbrarAhmed647/AbrarAhmed647/README.md

 Hi, I'm **Abrar Ahmed Mohammed** — a Lead Software Engineer and AI/ML Specialist passionate about building intelligent, scalable systems.

-🎯 Currently leading Retrieval-Augmented Generation (RAG) and GenAI initiatives at BR Partners Global, and developing AI/ML solutions for digital advertising at Social by Steph.
+🎯 Currently leading Regulatory GenAI initiatives at BR Partners Global, and developing AI/ML solutions for digital advertising at Social by Steph.
 🎓 Graduated with a **Master of Science in Computer Science** (Systems & ML specialization) from **Georgia Institute of Technology**.
-🚀 I have professional experience across LLM fine-tuning, regulatory GenAI pipelines, serverless architectures, big data compression systems, and scalable full-stack applications.
+🚀 I have professional experience across LLM fine-tuning, GenAI pipelines, LLMOps, serverless architectures, big data compression systems, and scalable full-stack applications.

 I'm always excited to collaborate on **Cloud Computing**, **AI/ML Infrastructure**, **Software Development**, and **Distributed Systems** projects!